The state board shall:

 (14) Adopt a compensation plan setting the terms and conditions of employment for unclassified board employees who are not covered by a collective bargaining agreement.

 There is annually appropriated to the state board, from the assets of the funds for which the state board provides investment services, sums sufficient to pay the costs of all necessary expenses for the administration of the board.
-These sums will be deposited in the State Board of Investment operating account, which must be established by the commissioner of management and budget.
+These sums will be deposited in the State Board of Investment operating account, which must be established by the commissioner of finance.